oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP.md

+- Optionally you can now re-connect with SQLDeveloper to your database and verify the objects were created correctly.

-Congratulations, You are now ready to move to the next lab.
+**Congratulations**, You are now ready to move to the next lab.